 - Cook on back burners and turn pot handles in to prevent accidental spillage.

 - Wear close fitting clothes and roll up sleeves.
 Turn stove top flames off

 - Use only containers designed for microwave use.

 - Allow food to cool before removing it from the microwave.

 - Prevent steam burns by removing lids carefully.
-Stir thoroughly to distribute heat evenly.
+Stir thoroughly to distribute

 - Never microwave a baby bottle.